Frequently Asked Questions

 Q: How do I find out more information about a club or organization on campus that I'm interested in joining?

 A: Be sure to check out the Campus Activities Fair during Orientation Week, where you can meet representatives from every student organization on campus.
 Didn't make it to the fair?
-Email the Student Activities office at email@example.com about groups that you are interested in learning more about, and we will put you in touch with the organization.
+Email the Student Activities office at firstname.lastname@example.org about groups so that we can assist you in getting connected.

 Q: How do I find out about trips, speakers and other experiences offered through the Outing Club?